πŸ“ Tutorials

 What is Supabase?
 A Simple Explanation for Developers

-Supabase is an open-source backend-as-a-service.
-It gives you a PostgreSQL database, authentication, file storage, real-time subscriptions, and auto-generated APIs β€” all from a dashboard.
-No backend code required for basic CRUD apps.
+Supabase is an open-source backend-as-a-service (BaaS) built on top of PostgreSQL.
+It gives you a database, authentication, file storage, real-time subscriptions, and auto-generated APIs β€” all without writing backend code.

-Think of it as the open-source alternative to Firebase, but built on PostgreSQL instead of a proprietary NoSQL database.
+Think of it as the open-source alternative to Firebase, but with a real relational database instead of a document store.

-• Real-time β€” subscribe to database changes via WebSockets
+Real-time subscriptions β€” listen for database changes in real-time via WebSockets:

 import { createClient } from '@supabase/supabase-js';